AugustusMadden/Madden-React-Code-Portfolio/README.md

       - Open Terminal/GitBash, and navigate to the space where the file exists
       - Use the command `npm start` to see a preview of your build.
 Use Control/Command + C to exit
       - Type `npm run deploy`.
-Enter password if asked.
+Enter ssh password when asked.
 You should see the following

          - The build folder is ready to be deployed.